My Favorite Motivational Mantra

 10. Being Prepared: I’m not good at this one but it revolves around being able have a conversation with your boss or coworker and knowing your facts.
 A lot of managers want to know details.
 “What’s going on, why are your numbers showing x, why did this customer say x about you.
 You made x report, I have a few follow up questions.”
 Being able to speak and present on the spot because you know your stuff can be career changing.
 You never know who you’ll meet or impress so being knowledgeable about what you’re doing is key.

-I’ve learned a lot but these 10 lines stick with me and have helped me grow.
+I’ve learned a lot but these inspirational thoughts in 10 lines stick with me and have helped me grow.
 Build a strong foundation for work and the building won’t fall when storms and wind arrive.